code11/engine/docs/docs/tutorials/react/state-as-communication-channel.md

 `addNewTodo` producer is doing a couple of interesting things:

-1. It uses `Get.newTodo.title` instead of `Observe.newTodo.title`.
+1. It uses `get.newTodo.title` instead of `observe.newTodo.title`.
-   [Get](/docs/api/get) is another macro, which provides a function to get live value from the state.
+   [get](/docs/api/get) is another macro, which provides a function to get live value from the state.
 It is very useful when our producer is doing something asynchronous and needs a value from state at a later time.
-Or as is the case now, it allow accessing a value without `Observe`ing it.
+Or as is the case now, it allow accessing a value without `observe`ing it.

-   A `producer` or `view` gets triggered every time anything it `Observe` changes. `addNewTodo` producer should not get called whenever `newTodo.title` changes.
+   A `producer` or `view` gets triggered every time anything it `observe` changes. `addNewTodo` producer should not get called whenever `newTodo.title` changes.
 It is only interested in changes in `newTodoIntent`
 2. Notice that a guard has been added in starting of the producer, which checks